 PMS is mostly connected to toxicity, nutritional imbalances, and hormonal imbalance.
 A poor diet and nutritional deficiencies are the primarily causes of PMS.
 When your diet is high in sugar, white flour, corn syrup, and caffeine the chances are higher that you suffer from PMS.
 I noticed a significant difference when I removed all the refined white products and processed foods in favor of a diet high in vegetables, especially green leafy vegetables, and good sources of protein.
 It is important to avoid synthetic estrogens in food and aim for organic dairy and meat.
-Good fats are important so increase your amount of omega oils, and especially Evening Primrose Oil which has proven helpful for many women.
+Good fats are important so experts suggest to increase your amount of omega oils, and especially Evening Primrose Oil which has proven helpful for many women.

 PMS has been divided into different groups according to the symptoms and hormonal patterns.
 It is possible for a woman to suffer from all four types in one cycle, and only suffer from one in the next cycle.
 So, what type are you?

 The different PMS types:

 This group is associated with anxiety and symptoms include nervous tension, mood swings, anxiety, and irritability.
 This group biochemically shows a high estrogen to progesterone ratio.
 This could be related to congestion in the liver, and excess milk and animal fats.
 Steven Horne suggests that using liver cleansing herbs to clear congestion and progesterone cream may be helpful.
 Steven Horne also says magnesium, B6, and GLA, (Gamma-linolenic acid) may be helpful as well.
 GLA can be found in plant based oils such as borage seed oil, evening primrose oil and black currant seed oil.